nadanai263/academic-kickstart/content/authors/admin/_index.md

 This work develops foundational technology for the growing field of cell-free synthetic biology.
 It also provides a unique approach to understanding life by building it up from its most basic components.

-Outside the lab, I am a freelance classical pianist and vocal coach with interests in chamber music, opera, and accompaniment, and I give regular recitals in Switzerland and beyond.
+Outside the lab, I am a freelance classical pianist and vocal coach with interests in chamber music, opera, and accompaniment, and I give regular recitals in the UK, Switzerland, and beyond.